 Cleaning and disinfecting techniques vary depending on the type of surface being cleaned.

-Upon returning home from the grocery store, it’s a good idea to take extra measures to prevent the spread of illness into your household.
+Upon returning home from the grocery store, taking extra measures to prevent the spread of viruses in your household can keep you protected.
 Wash your hands before and after handling your groceries.